 Aristotle seems to have enjoyed using expressions in a polymorphic way.
-For example, he very commonly writes that B “is said of” A. This never just refers to an empirical report.
+For example, he very commonly writes that B “is said of” A. This never just refers to an empirical report of linguistic practice.
 It always should be understood to refer to a judgment that B is properly said of A. This in turn means all of the following:

 - It is apparently a fact that A is B.